 Source: Three generations of Nonni’s (about 1930’s)

-- 1 carrot medium to large, peeled and graded
+- 1 large carrot peeled and finely graded

 - 2 stems rosemary fresh

-- In a small to medium sauce pot, begin to cook together olive oil and diced onion until onion is transparent.
+- In a small to medium sauce pot, begin to cook together olive oil and diced onion and garlic until onion is transparent.

-- Add carrot, celery, rosemary and sage leaves.
+- Add carrot, celery, rosemary, oregano, sage leaves and anise.
 Mix together and cook for about 5 minutes.

 - Serve with some cheese on top